 The script, Piano Forte, is a Master of Creative Arts project at the University of the Sunshine Coast by Toni Wills of Peregian Beach, a trained lawyer who has combined her interest in creative writing and theatre with her legal experience.

 “Elder abuse is a complex social and legal issue which comes in many different forms,” said Ms Wills.
 “It can be psychological, physical, emotional, financial or sexual abuse or neglect – reported cases in Queensland increased by 19.5 percent in the past year.

-“My hope is that once the script is finalised, we can source funding to develop the theatrical production and see it performed in community theatres and centres,” said Ms Wills.
-“I would love to see it used as a resource to raise awareness and educate people about their rights and where they can go to seek help and support.”
+Ms Wills hopes that once the script is finalised, she will be able to source funding to develop it into a full theatrical production and have it performed in community theatres and centres and used as a resource to raise awareness and educate people about their rights and where they can go to seek help and support.

 — Jane Cameron